-- 42.1 Monitoring and filtering play crucial roles in the responsible use of the internet.
+42.1 Monitoring and filtering play crucial roles in the responsible use of the internet.
 With the vast amount of information available online, these tools help ensure a safe and productive online environment.
 Monitoring involves tracking internet activities to prevent illegal or harmful content, protecting users from cyber threats, and enforcing compliance with policy and guidance.
-Filtering, on the other hand, enables the customisation of internet access, allowing schools and colleges to block inappropriate content and prioritise educational resources.
-Both monitoring and filtering are essential in schools, colleges, and homes to safely foster positive internet experience for all users. - 42.2 It is the responsibility of our Lead DSL Errol Rowe to ensure online safety and understanding the filtering and monitoring systems and processes in place for Highfields Primary School.
-Our Lead DSL will also ensure ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards21 and staff Code of Conduct Policy and our Governing Body will regularly review its effectiveness.
-(KCSIE Role of DSL and Para 141) - 42.3 Our establishment further understands the importance of regular contact with parents and carers.
+Filtering, on the other hand, enables the customisation of internet access, allowing us to block inappropriate content and prioritise educational resources.
+Both monitoring and filtering are essential at Highfields Primary School and in homes to safely foster positive internet experience for all users.

+42.2 It is the responsibility of our Lead DSL Errol Rowe to ensure online safety and understanding the filtering and monitoring systems and processes in place for Highfields Primary School.
+Our Lead DSL will also ensure ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards,Staff Handbook and Code of Conduct.
+Our Governing Body will regularly review its effectiveness.
+(KCSIE Role of DSL and Para 142)

+42.3 Our establishment further understands the importance of regular contact with parents and carers.
 Where appropriate, these communications will be used to reinforce the importance of children being safe online as it is likely that supporting parents and carers will find it helpful to understand what systems we use to filter and monitor online use.
-It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
-For additional information on monitoring filtering within our establishment, please see Brian Knifton for additional information.
+It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from school (if anyone) their child is going to be interacting with online.
+For additional information on monitoring filtering within our establishment, please see Appendix 7 for additional information.

-Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov Mar 23)
+Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov May 2024)